-(1) North America includes the United States, Canada, Puerto Rico and franchise business in Mexico

-(2) Europe includes the United Kingdom, Ireland and franchise businesses in Europe

-(3) Other includes franchise businesses outside of North America and Europe
+- (1) North America includes the United States, Canada, Puerto Rico and franchise business in Mexico - (2) Europe includes the United Kingdom, Ireland and franchise businesses in Europe - (3) Other includes franchise businesses outside of North America and Europe

-9. Contingencies
+10. Contingencies

 In the normal course of business, the Company is subject to regular examination by various taxing authorities for years not closed by the statute of limitations, including an ongoing customs audit in the United Kingdom in which the Company is contesting audit findings.
 The Company accrues a liability for this type of contingency when it believes that it is both probable that a liability has been incurred and that it can reasonably estimate the amount of the loss.
-In 2012, the Company received notification from the customs authority that it intends to assess approximately £1.2 million, or approximately USD\$2 million, for unpaid taxes, penalties and interest.
-The Company intends to appeal this determination and continues to believe that the ultimate outcome of these matters will not have a material adverse impact on the results of operations, liquidity or financial position of the Company.
+In 2012, the Company received notification from the customs authority that it intended to make an assessment for unpaid duty, penalties and interest.
+The assessment was made in 2013.
+The Company has appealed this determination and continues to believe that the ultimate outcome of these matters will not have a material adverse impact on the results of operations, liquidity or financial position of the Company.
 However, if one or more of these examinations has an unfavorable resolution, it is possible that the results of operation, liquidity or financial position of the Company could be materially affected in any particular period.
+Since the date of the notification in the third quarter of fiscal 2012, the Company has been required to pay the disputed duty, pending resolution of the appeal.
+As of September 28, 2013, \$2.7 million had been paid in respect of the disputed duty and is included in receivables in the Retail segment.

-10. Subsequent Event
+11. Subsequent Event